vicolinho/Model_Reuse_ER/README.md

-# Stop Relearning: Model Reuse via Feature Distribution Analysis for Incremental Entity Resolution
+# Model Reuse via Feature Distribution Analysis for Incremental Entity Resolution

 Entity resolution is essential for data integration, facilitating analytics and insights from complex systems.
 Multi-source and incremental entity resolution address the challenges of